openshift/enhancements/enhancements/machine-config/ignition-spec-dual-support.md

 machines.

 The issue today is that after installer creates these secrets, they are effectively "forgotten".
-No componenent in Openshift manages these secrets.
+No componenent in OpenShift manages these secrets.
 The only way to update these secrets would be if a user knows the name, and manually changes it to another valid Ignition config.

 When Ignition spec 3 bootimages come into the picture, there currently exists no method to create a new MachineSet to referece new Ignition configs to serve to these machines.
-A component of the Openshift system (likely the MCO) thus needs to create new secrets/update existing secrets to point to new stub configs with spec 3.
+A component of the OpenShift system (likely the MCO) thus needs to create new secrets/update existing secrets to point to new stub configs with spec 3.
 The MCS can then serve these spec 3 configs at different directories at the same port, and it will be up to correctly defined